Daniele-Gregori/FindClosedForm/README.md

 ### Full documentation

-See many other examples and the rest of the documentation at [this page](https://resources.wolframcloud.com/FunctionRepository/resources/FindClosedForm/) on the Wolfram Function Repository.
+See many other examples and the rest of the documentation for all options, properties, applications and possible issues at [this page](https://resources.wolframcloud.com/FunctionRepository/resources/FindClosedForm/) on the Wolfram Function Repository.